 Early in the 1980s, Dr. DiGiovanna developed an interest in the biology of aging, and he created a course in the Biology of Human Aging.
 Teaching this course prompted him to write the first edition of this book.
-He is a member of the Gerontological Society of America (GSA) and the Human Anatomy and Physiology Society (HAPS).
-He is also active in the Maryland Consortium for Gerontology in Higher Education and the Association for Gerontology in Higher Education (AGHE).
+He has been a member of the Gerontological Society of America (GSA) and the Human Anatomy and Physiology Society (HAPS).
+He also has been active in the Maryland Consortium for Gerontology in Higher Education and the Association for Gerontology in Higher Education (AGHE).

 Return to Main Index

 © Copyright 2017, 2000, 1994 by The McGraw-Hill Companies, Inc. All rights reserved.
 Except as permitted under the United States Copyright Act of 1976, no part of this page may be reproduced or distributed in any form or by any means, or stored in a data base or retrieval system, without the prior written permission of the publisher.

 © Copyright 2017, 1999 - Augustine G. DiGiovanna - All rights reserved.

 This material may be reproduced or distributed in any form or by any means, or stored in any data base or retrieval system ONLY under one of the following two conditions: (1) If no individual, group, organization, institution, company, corporation or other entity is charged for its use and only for use by instructors and students in courses where students are required to purchase the book HUMAN AGING: BIOLOGICAL PERSPECTIVES by Augustine G. DiGiovanna, The McGraw-Hill Companies, New York, 1994 or 2000; (2) If prior written permission is obtained from Augustine G. DiGiovanna. .